cruzgerman216/CodeLabs-Angular-Exercises/exercises/Observables/observables-exercise.md

     Reference: https://rxjs.dev/api/index/function/interval

 4. **Instead of an EventEmitter, use a subject to emit data.**
 Note: Using an event emitter in services is bad practice.
-Instead use subjects
+Instead, use subjects
 - Generate a new angular project called basic-subject-example
 - Generate a navbar component,
   - in the navbar.component.html file, include an input element and a button with content "Print my text!"